AntoineHX/orocoros2/README.md

 # OrocoRos2
 This package intends to provide examples on how to use OROCOS along with ROS2

-This README contains an installation procedure for Ubuntu 20.04 **only**, to set up OROCOS 2.9, ROS 2 Foxy, and our example package
+This README contains an installation procedure, for Ubuntu 20.04 **only**, to set up OROCOS 2.9, ROS 2 Foxy, and our example package

 ## Table of Contents
 - [Environment setup](#environment-setup)